SieveScience/pitch/Prime Token.md

 ## Prime Token
-PrimeToken, a utility token powering Sieve (Sieveset.com) and future freelancing platforms.
+- PrimeToken, a utility token powering Sieve (Sieveset.com) and future freelancing platforms.
+- Built on Polygon Network Chain (ERC-20)
-Prime Token enables seamless, fee-free payments for gigs, short-term projects, and long-term work contracts.
+- Prime Token enables seamless, fee-free payments for gigs, short-term projects, and long-term work contracts.
-PRIME Token is the utility token for the Sieve (Sieveset.com) platform, a blockchain-powered ecosystem designed to incentivize meaningful task engagement and ensure seamless, zero-fee transactions.
-Built on Polygon Network Chain (ERC-20), PRIME offers a secure and scalable framework for Clients, Reviewers, Talents, Contributors, and developers to participate in and grow the Sieveset.com ecosystem.
+- PRIME Token is the utility token for the Sieve (Sieveset.com) platform, a blockchain-powered ecosystem designed to incentivize meaningful task engagement and ensure seamless, zero-fee transactions.
+- PRIME offers a secure and scalable framework for Clients, Reviewers, Talents, Contributors, and developers to participate in and grow the Sieveset.com ecosystem.

 ## Prime Token Website
 https://primetoken.io